 Project Description: BHS recognizes that a safe and stable place to live is a necessary component for mental health wellness and recovery.
-The Housing Coordination Service Team will assess housing placement needs for individuals with serious mental illness and link individuals to housing services and supports that are appropriate to the treatment needs of each consumer.
-Team members will work with housing providers to stabilize consumers in their placements and provide regular home visits to encourage consumers to remain engaged in treatment and to continue taking medications as prescribed.
+Housing Coordination and Placement Teams will assess housing placement needs for individuals with serious mental illness and link clients to housing services and supports appropriate to the treatment needs of each consumer.
+Team members work with housing providers to stabilize consumers in their placements and provide regular home visits to encourage consumers to remain engaged in treatment and to take medications as prescribed.